karsumit94/andrewholsted.github.io/source/posts/2013-06-21-Dear-Aspiring-Developer.md

 Number Three
 ------------

 You need a blog, no questions asked.
-I waited 9 months before I started this blog.
+I waited several months before I started this blog.
 That was a mistake.
 My reasoning was that I didn't have anything to say.
 That was a pretty poor reason.
 You can write about your latest projects, things you've learned, or anything else that comes to mind.
 In fact, if you don't already have a project you are working on, a blog is the perfect starter project.
 Spend some time thinking about the layout you want to use and then go build it.
 It took me too long to realize that it's really not so much about what you write.
 Your blog/portfolio is your calling card.
 It's the perfect opportunity to tell your story, and no one else is going to tell it for you.
 Tell me a story.

 Number Four
 ------------